1980 National League Championship Series: Game 3

 Houston's Astrodome was always known as a pitcher's park, and the domed stadium lived up to its reputation when the series moved there for Game 3.
 The two teams' pitching staffs combined to yield only 13 hits and one run in the game's 11 innings.
 Houston's Joe Niekro pitched ten strong innings but missed out on what would have been a win, while Phillies closer Tug McGraw took the loss.
 Both teams did get men to third on a few occasions: Houston in the first and fourth and Philadelphia in the third.
 But the staffs held firm until the bottom of the 11th.
 Joe Morgan led off the inning for the Astros with a triple to right.
-After two intentional walks Denny Walling hit a sacrifice fly to bring home the game's only run and give Houston the victory.
-The Astros were now just one win away from the franchise's first appearance in the World Series.
+After two intentional walks Denny Walling hit a sacrifice fly to bring home the game's only run and give Houston a 2–1 series lead and one win away from the franchise's first appearance in the World Series.